cardmix/relayer-setup/README.md

-# Cardmix Relayer app setup
+# ENCOINS Relayer app setup

-A suite of scripts and config files to run a Cardmix Relayer app.
+A suite of scripts and config files to run an ENCOINS Relayer app.